dougeby/IntuneDocs/intune/introduction-intune.md

 ## How does Intune work?
-Intune is the component of Enterprise Mobility + Security (EMS) that manages mobile devices and mobile apps.
+Intune is the component of Enterprise Mobility + Security (EMS) that manages mobile devices and apps.
 It integrates closely with other EMS components like Azure Active Directory (Azure AD) for identity and access control and Azure Information Protection for data protection.
 When you use it with Office 365, you can enable your workforce to be productive on all their devices, while keeping your organization's information protected.

 ![Image of Intune architecture](./media/intunearch_sm.png)